Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Introduction

-In sum, we make the following contributions: \begin{enumerate}[noitemsep, label=\arabic*)] \item A comparison of soft-labeling techniques for learning from crowd annotations for 4 NLP tasks across 7 datasets in the out-of-domain test setting, including text classification (recognizing textual entailment, medical relation extraction, and toxicity detection) and sequence tagging (part-of-speech tagging). \item Novel methods for aggregating different views of soft-labels derived from crowd-annotations. \item Insights and suggestions into best practices for different soft-labeling methods in terms of performance and uncertainty estimation. \end{enumerate}
+In sum, we make the following contributions: \begin{enumerate}[noitemsep, label=\arabic*)] \item A comparison of soft-labeling techniques for learning from crowd annotations for 4 vision and language tasks across 7 datasets in the out-of-domain test setting, including text classification (recognizing textual entailment and toxicity detection), sequence tagging (part-of-speech tagging), and image classification; \item A simple intervention, namely averaging, which offers more consistent performance across tasks and significantly better uncertainty estimates in some settings; \item Insights into uncertainty estimation, performance, and calibration of models trained on soft labels in multiple settings. \end{enumerate}